-For over 800 years, women have been told what to do with their pubic hair…
+For centuries, women have been told what to do with their pubic hair

 From Victorian potency talismans to today’s Brazilian wax… for over 800 years women have been told what to do with their hair down there.

 You overhear many strange things when you’re about and about, especially when you’re shopping in busy town centres.
 Standing in the toothpaste section of a superstore a few weeks ago, I noticed a group of 16/17 year old girls giggling and pointing to a selection of hair removal products.
 No harm in that, you’re thinking.
 No, not until I overheard one of them say, “Yeah, my boyfriend doesn’t like it if I don’t shave down there.
 He refuses to come anywhere near me.”
 (I’m paraphrasing – she put it far more graphically than that.)

 Shocked doesn’t really encompass my reaction to what she said.
 A young woman, at the start of her life, was already being told what was or wasn’t acceptable ‘down there’.

 It’s no surprise that women and young girls of our generation are feeling their most insecure.
 Instagram feeds, TV ads, YouTube tutorials on how to create the perfect contour, pictures of women modelling the clothes we want to buy when we online shop… the visual messages are inescapable.
 We are force-fed a fairly limited version of what is deemed to make a person ‘beautiful’ on a daily basis.

 Back in 2016, Dove carried of over 10,500 women aged 10 – 60 from 30 different countries around the world.
 The statistics are shocking, with 9 in 10 women reporting that they would stop themselves from eating or otherwise put their health at risk if they were not feeling good about the way they look.
 Half of all the women (5 in 10) reported that, if they were having a day where they didn’t feel good, they would become less assertive in their decision-making or would be more likely to change their mind.